Vorys, Sater, Seymour and Pease

 Vorys, Sater, Seymour and Pease LLP is an international law firm based in Columbus, Ohio.
-With approximately 400 attorneys working out of offices in California, Ohio, Pennsylvania, Texas, Washington, D.C., and London, the firm is among the largest 150 law firms in the United States, according to American Lawyer.
+With approximately 375 attorneys working out of offices in California, Ohio, Pennsylvania, Texas, Washington, D.C., London, and Berlin, the firm is among the largest 150 law firms in the United States, according to American Lawyer.

 History

 Vorys, Sater, Seymour and Pease was founded in 1909 by Arthur I. Vorys, Lowry F. Sater, Augustus T. Seymour, and Edward L. Pease.
 The firm has been home to several generations of the Vorys family, many of whom have had ties to the government of Ohio as well as the federal government.

 Practice areas

 The firm is involved in lobbying at both the federal and state levels, and also has a broad range of practices, including intellectual property, entertainment law, labor & employment law, bankruptcy and creditors' rights, health law, insurance law, tax law, corporate law, international trade law, media & telecom law, real estate, environmental law, and trusts & estates.

-The firm also has one subsidiary.
-Vorys Advisors LLC provides business and strategic counsel to Ohio businesses in manufacturing, health care, energy, real estate, venture capital, technology and other industries.
+The firm has one subsidiary and owns one ancillary business.
+Vorys Advisors LLC provides business and strategic counsel to Ohio businesses in manufacturing, health care, energy, real estate, venture capital, technology, and other industries.
 Former Ohio Senate President Tom Niehaus serves as one of the principals for Vorys Advisors.
 Vorys Advisors was previously led by retired Congressman David Hobson (R-OH).

+The firm's ancillary business, Precision eControl, was launched in 2022.
+It is an outgrowth of the firm's eControl practice, which is focused on company brand protection.